-- 4.1 Unless the exercisability of any Option is accelerated under the terms of the Plan or this Agreement, all Options not theretofore terminated will become exercisable as of the first anniversary of the Grant Date. - 4.2 Unless earlier terminated in accordance with the terms of the Plan or this Agreement, all Options will expire and no longer be exercisable upon the tenth anniversary of the Grant Date (the "Expiration Date"). - 4.3 In no event will any Option be exercisable for a fractional share of Common Stock. - 4.4 If the Optionee remains employed by the Corporation or any of its Subsidiaries through the Expiration Date, the Options may be exercised to the extent exercisable until the close of trading (generally 4:00 p.m.
+4.1 Unless the exercisability of any Option is accelerated under the terms of the Plan or this Agreement, all Options not theretofore terminated will become exercisable as of the first anniversary of the Grant Date.

+4.2 Unless earlier terminated in accordance with the terms of the Plan or this Agreement, all Options will expire and no longer be exercisable upon the tenth anniversary of the Grant Date (the "Expiration Date").

+4.3 In no event will any Option be exercisable for a fractional share of Common Stock.

+4.4 If the Optionee remains employed by the Corporation or any of its Subsidiaries through the Expiration Date, the Options may be exercised to the extent exercisable until the close of trading (generally 4:00 p.m.
 New York time) on the last trading day falling within the exercise period on the New York Stock Exchange or, if different, the principal stock exchange on which the Common Stock is then listed.
-Thus if the Expiration Date is not a trading day, then the last day the Stock Options may be exercised is the last trading day preceding the Expiration Date. - 5.
-Method of Exercise and Payment.
-Once exercisable, an Option may be exercised in whole or in part by the Optionee by delivering to the Secretary of the Corporation or his designated agent (who, for so long as the Corporation maintains a "cashless exercise" program and the Optionee exercises and sells Option Shares through such program, shall be the administrator of such program) on any business day (the "Exercise Date") a notice, in such manner and form as may be required by the Corporation, specifying the number of the Option Shares the Optionee then desires to acquire (the "Exercise Notice").
-The Exercise Notice will be accompanied by payment of the aggregate Per Share Exercise Price applicable to such Option for such number of the Option Shares to be acquired upon such exercise.
-Such payment will be made in cash, by personal or certified check, bank draft or money order payable to the order of the Corporation or, if permitted by the Committee (in its sole discretion) and applicable law, rule or regulation, by delivery of, alone or in conjunction with a partial cash or instrument payment, (a) Shares already owned by the Participant for at least six months, or (b) some other form of payment acceptable to the Committee.
-To the extent permitted by law, the Committee may also allow the Optionee to simultaneously exercise an Option and sell the Shares thereby acquired pursuant to a "cashless exercise" arrangement or program, selected by and approved of in all respects in advance by the Committee.
+Thus if the Expiration Date is not a trading day, then the last day the Stock Options may be exercised is the last trading day preceding the Expiration Date.

+5. Method of Exercise and Payment.
+Once exercisable, an Option may be exercised in whole or in part by the Optionee by delivering to the Secretary of the Corporation or his designated agent (who, for so long as the Corporation maintains a "cashless exercise" program and the Optionee exercises and sells Option Shares through such program, shall be the administrator of such program) on any business day (the "Exercise Date") a notice, in such manner and form as may be required by the Corporation, specifying the number of the Option Shares the Optione then desires to acquire (the "Exercise Notice").
+The Exercise Notice will be accompanied by payment of the aggregate Per Share Exercise Price applicable to such Option for such number of the Options Shares to be acquired upon such exercise.
+Such payment will be made in cash, by personal or certified check, bank draft or money order payable to the order of the Corporation or, if permitted by the Committee (in its sole discretion) and applicable law, rule or regulation, by delivery of, alone or in conjunction with a partial cash or instrument payment, (a) Shares already owned by the Participant for at least six months, or (b) some other form of payment to a "cashless exercise" arrangement or program, selected by and approved of in all respects in advance by the Committee.
 Payment instruments will be received by the Corporation subject to collection.
 The proceeds received by the Corporation upon the exercise of any Option may be used by the Corporation for general corporate purposes.
 Any portion of an Option that is exercised may not be exercised again.
 Upon exercise in accordance with the terms of the Plan and this Agreement, the Option Shares underlying the exercised portion of the Option will be promptly delivered to the Optionee, except that for so long as the Corporation maintains a "cashless exercise" program and the Optionee exercises and sells Option Shares through such program, delivery of the proceeds of such sale shall be made to a brokerage account maintained in the name of the Optionee with the administrator of such program.